rizinorg/rizin/DEVELOPERS.md

 # DEVELOPERS

-This file aims to describe an introduction for developers to work on the code base of radare2 project.
+This file aims to describe an introduction for developers to work on the code base of rizin project.

 ## Documentation
 There is support for Doxygen document generation in this repo.